wusai2333/trib/doc/lab2.md

 Again `-init` will populate the service with some sample data.

 `-init` will populate the service with some sample data.  `-lab` tells the front-end to connect to a back-end rather than running with the default reference implementation.

 Now you can open your browser, connect to the front-end machine and play with your own implementation.

+If you want to use some other config file, use the `-rc` flag.
+It is supported in all `trib-*` utilities.

 Note that, when you completes this lab, it should be perfectly fine to have multiple front-ends that connects to the set of back-ends.